kl3mousse/seafighter/README.md

 - make gfx					# rebuild Graphics
 - make fix_gfx			# rebuild FIX rom
 - make clean				# remove temp files
-- make play         # launch MAME
+- make play         # launch MAME with Unibios 3.3
+- make play-aes     # launch MAME in AES mode

+# todo / doing
+- AES game modes
+- MVS game modes

 # latest updates (latest updates first)
+- added bios for AES + some cleaning in project files
 - Demo/Title modes APIs ok (that was the easy part)
 - initiated a simple makefile (not expert of make automation, but at least newbies can understand)
 - started to break the whole thing to include DATlib from HPman.
 This requires to change the make/build process (wip).
 Fix & C1/C2 files build process OK.